anabiyathakur23/azure-ai-chatbot/azure-ai-chatbot/README.md

 - Python 3.9+
 - Azure subscription with an **Azure OpenAI** resource (from Lab 1)
 - Azure subscription with:
-   Azure OpenAI resource (gpt-4o deployment)
+- Azure OpenAI resource (gpt-4o deployment)
+- Azure Blob Storage for documents
+- Azure Cognitive Speech Services (for speech-to-text & text-to-speech)
-   Azure CosmosDB / Azure Storage for session persistence Azure Function App for hosting the chatbot
+- Optional: Azure Function App for deployment
-- Azure Cognitive Search for RAG (document retrieval)

 ## Setup
 1. Create and activate a virtual environment (optional but recommended)